collocations.org

 He believes that too many defendants are escaping conviction by claiming that they are insane.

-appeal against
+appeal (AmE), appeal against (BrE)

 He appealed against his conviction for murder.

-CONVICTION + NOUN
+conviction + NOUN

 rate

-The conviction rate for rape is extremely low.
+The conviction rate for rape is low.

-on ~
+on conviction

-~ against
+conviction against

-The appeal court overturned the conviction against her.
+The court overturned the conviction against her.

-~ for
+conviction for

 a conviction for murder